 \section{Conclusions}

-We have introduced general fluctuating hydrodynamics approaches for investigating the drift-diffusion dynamics of particles and microstructures immersed within curved fluid interfaces.
-We introduced general computational methods for capturing fluid-structure interactions and collective dynamics driven by thermal fluctuations and active forces.
-We have used these approaches to investigate general phenomena associated with the autocorrelations of fluctuating hydrodynamics of interfaces finding there are different scalings that emerge in physical regimes depending on the interface geometry, surface viscosity, and bulk viscosities.
-We demonstrated how our methods can be used in practice to to investigate the collective diffusion of particles and microstructures.
-The results show some of the rich phenomena that can arise for curved fluid interfaces that can be captured by the introduced surface fluctuating hydrodynamics methods.
+We have introduced surface fluctuating hydrodynamics approaches for general investigations of the drift-diffusion dynamics of particles and microstructures immersed within curved fluid interfaces.
+We introduced computational methods for simulations of fluid-structure interactions and collective dynamics driven by active forces and thermal fluctuations.
+We studied the velocity autocorrelations for surface fluctuating hydrodynamics in spherical geometries.
+We found for interfacial fluids there are different scalings that emerge for different physical regimes and depending on the interface geometry, surface viscosity, and bulk viscosities.
+We also showed how our methods can be used for modeling and simulating the collective drift-diffusion dynamics of both passive and active microstructures.
+We obtained results investigating the enhanced mixing of particles from active microswimmers.
+The results show how the introduced surface fluctuating hydrodynamics approaches can be used for investigating some of the rich phenomena that can arise in curved fluid interfaces.